General Education

 CATEGORY S: Science & Technology - 10 Credits

-• A one-credit lab must be taken as a co-requisite with a general education science/technology course unless the course includes an embedded lab experience equivalent to a one-credit course.
+• A co-requisite, one-credit lab must be taken with a natural or physical science course unless the course includes an embedded lab experience equivalent to a one-credit course.

 Natural Science (Sn):